asharbutt/Research/docs/Stochastic Calculus/Numeraire.md

 We use some tradeable asset as a numeraire, normally something that has a non-negative value such as the money market account (for risk neutral) or a zero coupon bond.
 We then find an equivalent martingale measure under which the numeraire adjusted asset value is a martingale.
 This, as mentioned above, allows us to represent the price of the payoff/process as a martingale expectation.

+## Numeraires and Martingales
+Any asset divided by a numeraire is a martingale under the measure associated with that numeraire.
+Of course we need to be able to prove that the numeraire adjusted process is indeed a martingale, but generally there is always some measure for every numeraire such that the measure is a martingale measure.

+Where the numeraire is the money market account B(t) = e^{\int_{0}^{t} r(s)ds}, the associated martingale measure is the risk neutral measure.
+We can show the proof for this under the option pricing formula.